mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-0-0.md

-Implementers (architects, developers, testers, and operators) need to be aware of the securtity and performance implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, in turn, leverage the "DID Object" Method specification; as one example, whether the underlying VDR is configured to support concensus by PoA, PoS, or PoW
+Implementers (architects, developers, testers, and operators) need to be aware of the securtity and performance implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, in turn, leverage the "DID Object" Method Namespace Specification; as one example, whether the underlying VDR is configured to support concensus by PoA, PoS, or PoW
 (Reference: https://academy.stratisplatform.com/Architecture%20Reference/FullNode/Consensus/consensus-introduction.html).

 More importantly, Implementers need to be highly aware of the types of Fully Decentralized Objects they are managing and processing on the Trusted Digital Web.